 Research focus areas

-Dr. Kaufman's lab investigates a wide range of motion issues for patients of all ages, including fall prevention in war fighters with lower extremity trauma, development of a national orthotic and prosthetic registry, risk of opioid abuse in patients with amputations, improving quality of life in patients with knee and hip arthroplasty or spinal deformities, optimizing functional outcomes for pediatric patients with scoliosis, and activity levels after brachial plexus reconstruction.
+Research focus areas include fall prevention in combat veterans with lower extremity trauma, development of a national orthotic and prosthetic registry, risk of opioid abuse in patients with amputations, improving quality of life in patients with knee and hip arthroplasty, spinal deformities, optimizing functional outcomes for pediatric patients with scoliosis, and activity levels after brachial plexus reconstruction.

 About Dr. Kaufman